btholt/complete-intro-to-react-v9/lessons/04-core-react-concepts/F-handling-user-inputs.md

+---
+description: >-
+  Learn how to manage a user’s shopping cart and handle order submission by modifying an Order component in React.
+This tutorial guides you through importing necessary hooks, formatting prices, and creating a Cart display to facilitate seamless checkout functionality.
+keywords:
+  - React hooks
+  - shopping cart
+  - order submission
+  - Cart component
+  - checkout process
+---
 So now we want to be able to handle the user's cart and submitting our order.
 Let's go add what we need to Order.jsx

 ```javascript